TheBiomics/Molecular-Dynamics/README.md

 ## Running an example on google colab (May be without GPU support)

-Run a simple tutorial by copying pasting the text of MDTutorialFirst.ipy on google colab notebook
+Run a simple tutorial by copying pasting the text of MDTutorialFirst.ipy on google colab notebook.
+Basic commands to help you get simple understanding on running simple simulations.

 ### Issues